brimigs/cash-app-guide/README.md

 pub struct WithdrawFunds<'info> {
     #[account(
         mut,
-        seeds = [b"cash-account", user.key().as_ref()],
+        seeds = [b"cash-account", signer.key().as_ref()],
         bump,
     )]
     pub cash_account: Account<'info, CashAccount>,
     #[account(mut)]
-    pub user: Signer<'info>,
+    pub signer: Signer<'info>,
     pub system_program: Program<'info, System>,
 }

+#[error_code]
+pub enum ErrorCode {
+    #[msg("The provided amount must be greater than zero.")]
+    InvalidAmount,

+    #[msg("Insufficient funds to perform the transfer.")]
+    InsufficientFunds,

+    #[msg("Signer does not have access to call this instruction.")]
+    InvalidSigner,
+}
 ```

+Conversly to the `deposit_funds` instruction, the `withdraw_funds` instruction directly adjusts the lamports _(the smallest unit of SOL)_ in the user's `cash_account` and the user's wallet by using `try_borrow_mut_lamports()`.
+This transfer of funds can be done without a CPI because the `cash_account` is owned by the same program executing the function.
+By directly manipulating lamports, the function avoids the overhead of setting up and executing a CPI.
+This can be more efficient but requires careful handling to ensure security.

-The `withdraw_funds` instruction directly adjusts the lamports _(smallest unit of SOL)_ in the user's cash_account and the user's wallet.
-Since the cash_account is owned by the program, `try_borrow_mut_lamports` can be used here.
-A Solana Program can transfer lamports from one account to another without 'invoking' the System program.
-The fundamental rule is that your program can transfer lamports from any account owned by your program to any account at all.
-The recipient account does not have to be an account owned by your program.
-Since lamports can not be created or destroyed when changing account balances, any decrement performed needs to be balanced with an equal increment somewhere else, otherwise you will get an error.
+A Solana Program can transfer lamports from an account that is owned by the program to another without 'invoking' the System program.
+The sender account must be owned by the program but the recipient account does not have to be owned by the program.
+However, since lamports can not be created or destroyed when changing account balances, any decrement performed needs to be balanced with an equal increment somewhere else, otherwise you will get an error.
 In the above `withdraw_funds` instruction, the program is transfering the exact same amount of lamports from the cash account into the users wallet.

+Since we are directly manipulating the lamports in an account, we want to ensure that the signer of the instruction is the same as the owner of the account so that only the owner can call this instruction.
+This is why the following validation check was implemented: `require!(cash_account.owner = ctx.accounts.signer, ErrorCode::InvalidSigner)`.

+For error handling. the `#[error_code]` anchor macro is used, which generates `Error` and `type Result<T> = Result<T, Error> ` types to be used as return types from Anchor instruction handlers.
+Importantly, the attribute implements `From` on the `ErrorCode` to support converting from the user defined error enum into the generated `Error`

+### Calling an Instruction within an Instruction

 Now lets create an instruction for transfering funds from one user to another.